 - 1. Facilitate the development of recreational/resort development within the context of a four seasons recreational resort community. - 2.
-Recognize the importance of the tourism industry in providing economic and employment opportunities, and to encourage expansion of this vital industry.

-- 3. Promote the maintenance, expansion and upgrade of existing tourism and tourist destination-oriented uses in the Town and encourage the establishment of additional high-quality attractions, facilities, accommodations, services, and events. - 4.
+Recognize the importance of the tourism industry in providing economic and employment opportunities, and to encourage expansion of this vital industry. - 3.
+Promote the maintenance, expansion and upgrade of existing tourism and tourist destination-oriented uses in the Town and encourage the establishment of additional high-quality attractions, facilities, accommodations, services, and events. - 4.
 Discourage any re-designation and/or rezoning to remove permissions for tourism-related uses. - 5.
 Encourage the maintenance of existing recreational uses and the establishment of new recreational facilities which diversify recreational opportunities within the context of a year-round recreational community, particularly skiing, fishing, golfing, walking, hiking, biking, low-impact camping and nature trail uses, marina or water access and equestrian activities, in a manner consistent with the preservation of the natural environment. - 6.
-Recognize and maintain the Georgian Trail as a regionally significant trail link, and to encourage appropriate access points in the long-term development of a Town-wide trail system. - 7.
-To encourage the development of a system of open spaces and recreational areas which incorporate provisions for expanding both the number and areal extent of public access points to the shoreline of Georgian Bay, the Beaver River and to the Niagara Escarpment. - 8.
-To contribute to the active transportation network with create a high-quality, all-season trail system, that seamlessly and efficiently connects residents and visitors to all areas of the Town contributing to the development of the Town as a world-class tourism destination. - 9.
+Recognize and maintain the Georgian Trail as a regionally significant trail link, and to justify access points in the long-term development of a Town-wide trail system.
+New vehicular crossings of the Georgian Trail shall be discouraged in order to recognize the importance of this major trail corridor.

+- 7. To encourage the development of a system of open spaces and recreational areas which incorporate provisions for expanding both the number and areal extent of public access points to the shoreline of Georgian Bay, the Beaver River and to the Niagara Escarpment. - 8.
+To contribute to the active transportation network with a highquality, all-season trail system, that seamlessly and efficiently connects residents and visitors to all areas of the Town contributing to the development of the Town as a world-class tourism destination. - 9.
 To provide for a broad range of open space settings, activities and programs in order to expand recreation and leisure opportunities in the area for residents and visitors. - 10.
 Recognize and protect the economic importance of the Town's natural attributes, such as its rural countryside character and natural heritage features and areas, and to ensure that the recreational and tourism uses that rely upon these attributes continue to thrive.